bobfang1992/personal-blog/content/blog/programming-etude-1-tcp-fanout-2022-07-01/index.md

+---
-# Programming Etude 1: A TCP fanout server
+title: Programming Etude 1 - A TCP fanout server
+date: 2022-07-03T10:54:34Z
+description: Learning TCP under pressure
+---

 > TLDR: Without previous experience, I tried to write a TCP fanout server in 45 minutes, learning the APIs on the fly.
 Here is my experience and result.

-I have *never* worked with raw TCP socket API before.
+I have _never_ worked with raw TCP socket API before.
 However, I know the concepts and have worked with various application-level protocols like HTTP and web sockets.
 As it happened, some friends challenged me to write a TCP fanout server in 45 minutes.
 The requirement is simple: I can choose any language and use Google to search for any documentation.
 The code does not need to be production-ready but should be well written.
 It felt like an interview, and I am glad to report that I survived to tell the lessons I learned from this little exercise.

 The first step is understanding the task.
 We have a server.
 Let’s call it server A. The server will continuously send out fixed-length messages to any client.
 Your job is to write a program that reads from this server and broadcast the messages you got to any clients of your server.

 ![Paper.Code.21](./Paper.Code.21.PNG)